Updated on Sep 8, 2025

-The NCAA has officially approved changes to team roster sizes and scholarship limits that are set to reshape college sports.
-These updates will open new doors for some high school graduates to compete at the next level, while narrowing opportunities for others.
+The NCAA has officially approved changes to team roster sizes and scholarship limits that are reshaping college sports right now.
+These updates open new doors for some high school graduates to compete at the next level, while narrowing opportunities for others.
 Understanding how these shifts affect college athletic programs is key to helping student-athletes and their families navigate the evolving landscape.

-These changes are directly tied to the House v.
+These changes stem from the House v.
 NCAA settlement.
-Beginning July 1, 2025, colleges that opt into the settlement must adopt the new roster and scholarship rules, including the removal of the “head count” scholarship model.
+As of July 1, 2025, colleges that opted into the settlement are required to follow the new roster and scholarship rules, including the removal of the “head count” scholarship model.

-Instead of being limited to offering either a full or no scholarship in head count sports, NCAA member schools will have the flexibility to provide each student-athlete in any sport with a full, partial, or no scholarship, depending on their program’s strategy and funding.
-All NCAA sports will now be classified as equivalency sports, meaning NCAA DI schools have greater flexibility in how they allocate athletic scholarships within sport-specific roster caps.
+Instead of being limited to offering either a full or no scholarship in head count sports, NCAA member schools now have the flexibility to provide each student-athlete with a full, partial, or no scholarship, depending on their program’s strategy and funding.
+All NCAA sports are now considered equivalency sports, giving DI schools greater freedom in how they divide athletic aid within roster caps.

-Schools that choose not to opt into the settlement cannot participate in the revenue-sharing model and are not beholden to the new limits and scholarship structures.
+Schools that chose not to opt into the settlement are excluded from the revenue-sharing model and are not bound by the new roster and scholarship structures.

 The new NCAA roster and scholarship limits are designed to increase access and opportunities for more student-athletes to pursue their academic and athletic goals.
 By expanding limits to how many student-athletes are allowed on a team roster, more high school athletes, who may have been on the edge of playing college sports based on financial needs, may now have the chance to join teams and compete at the next level.